Qarj/WebImblaze-Selenium/README.md

     ```
     If someone knows a command to install the latest chromedriver (rather than a specific version), please let me know.

-4. Obtain Selenium Standalone Server 2.53.1 (not v3) and put it in ~/selenium with this command
+4. Obtain Selenium Standalone Server 3.11.0 and put it in ~/selenium with this command
     ```
-    wget -N http://selenium-release.storage.googleapis.com/2.53/selenium-server-standalone-2.53.1.jar -P ~/selenium
+    wget -N http://selenium-release.storage.googleapis.com/3.11/selenium-server-standalone-3.11.0.jar -P ~/selenium
     ```

 3. A few extra commands are needed to ensure the dependencies are covered